 The outdoor exhaust that is fitted in your home needs to be doubly protected, for which you could use a fence or a cage of sorts.
 If your pet is a rather active one, they might damage the outdoor HVAC motor and cause electrical issues with the system.
 This is bad for the running of the system and can also be potentially harmful to your pet as well.
 It’s also a smarter idea to keep the motor in a place that isn’t easily accessible to your pet and can be hidden fairly well.

 It’s not just your HVAC system that needs regular cleaning – your pet needs it too.
 Regularly combing, bathing, washing and brushing your pet can reduce the amount of hair or fur fall they have.
 Shedding reduces when the fur coat is clean and has lesser germs and bacteria.
 So, lesser the shedding, lesser the residue you’re going to have to clean out of your HVAC system later on.
 Once these particles settle into your filters, it can also require professional assistance to get a thorough cleaning done.
 The HVAC maintenance guide and checklist by AC Designs Inc talks about how hair and fur can damage your systems and other such precautions.

 Don’t forget the ducts

 The above-mentioned particles can also get stuck in the air ducts, or the HVAC ductwork.
-Your ducts need to be thoroughly checked at least once in a year, especially since it’s quite easy for a pet’s hair and shedding due to settle in them and cause a blockage later on.
-To avoid this, ensure that along with a check, you also get all the ends and corners of your ductwork inspected for crack or spaces.
+Your should have your ducts thoroughly checked at least once in a year.
+Because it’s quite easy for a pet’s hair and shedding due to settle in them and cause a blockage later on.
+To avoid this, ensure that along with a check.
+You also get all the ends and corners of your ductwork inspected for crack or spaces.